worksome/phpinsights-app/README.md

         with:
           repo_token: "${{ secrets.GITHUB_TOKEN }}"
           workingDir: '.'
+          memory_limit: '1024M'
 ```

-The action has the following two parameters:
+The action has the following parameters:
 - `repo_token`: The GitHub API token, which is used to generate the review.
 Keeping it as `${{ secrets.GITHUB_TOKEN }}` will make it use the token from the GitHub action.
 - `workingDir`: This set's the directory which we will run the tool on.
 This is useful if you have a repository with multiple projects in it.
+- `config_path`: (optional) Defines the path to where you php insights config file is, if it's not located in the default location.
+- `memory_limit`: (optional) Set's the PHP limit, if more than the default memory is needed to run php insights on your code.